Resources for the workplace

 There are various resources that may be downloaded or used for the workplace on this page.

-In terms of general guidance, it is good practice for employers to:
+In terms of general guidance, it is good practice to:

 - Keep everyone updated on actions being taken to reduce risks of exposure in the workplace.